Skip to main content

 • You want a composable open-source SDK with built-in Tools, Conversations, and Skills to build agent workflows for vulnerability fixing, code migration, incident triage, or any other task.

-• You want model-agnostic execution — swap models without changing agent logic.
+• You want provider-agnostic LLM configuration — swap models without changing agent logic.

 • You want multiple surfaces: a CLI (like Claude Code or Codex), a local GUI, or a managed Cloud with RBAC and team collaboration.

-• You want Enterprise self-hosting in your own VPC via Kubernetes, or air-gapped deployment.
+• You want Enterprise self-hosting in your own VPC or private cloud via Kubernetes.

 • Your problem is "build and run custom AI coding agents."